 We may disclose your personal information as follows:

 - As stated above, the information we collect from you is disclosed to and processed and stored by our parent company, Fool US.
 Also, since Fool US handles the distribution of some of our emails for us, we provide our users’ email addresses to Fool US for the purpose of delivering these publications.

 - We may employ the services of third party providers to aid us in certain aspects of our operations (such as the distribution of our email products or conducting a survey for us).
 Depending on the services performed, some of these providers may be provided with user information (including your personal information).
 These contractors will be subject to confidentiality agreements which limit their use and disclosure of all information they obtain through their relationship with us to Fool-related business only, consistent with this policy.
 Some of these providers may be located overseas.
 The countries in which these providers are likely to be located is the United States.

 - We may disclose your personally identifiable information to protect the rights and property of The Motley Fool as well as permitted or required by law or to comply with any applicable law or valid legal process.

 Access to Your Information

 In accordance with the National Privacy Principles, upon written request, The Motley Fool will (other than as permitted by law) provide you access to the personal information we hold about you as well as grant you the opportunity to correct any incorrect personal information.
 If your access request is denied, we will give you the reasons for denying your request.
-All requests for access should be directed to [email protected].
+To contact us about accessing your information, please click here.
 Alternatively, you can submit your request to: